 Founded in 1997, the United Nations Mine Action Service (UNMAS) is the focal point for the coordination of the UN effort to eliminate landmines and explosive remnants of war and to mitigate their impact on people's lives.

-UNMAS has changed lives and protected livelihoods in conflict- torn communities in areas including Afghanistan, Chad, Cyprus, the Democratic Republic of the Congo, Lebanon, Mali, Nepal, Gaza in the Occupied Palestinian Territories, Somalia, Sudan, Western Sahara, Guinea Bissau, Libya and South Sudan.
+UNMAS has changed lives and protected livelihoods in conflict- torn communities in areas including Abyei area (Sudan/South Sudan), Afghanistan, Central African Republic, Chad, Colombia, Côte d'Ivoire, Cyprus, the Democratic Republic of the Congo, Guinea-Bissau, Haiti, Lebanon, Liberia, Libya, Mali, Nepal, Gaza in the Occupied Palestinian Territories, Somalia, Sudan, South Sudan, Syria and the region of the Western Sahara.

 Hover over the pins on the map to find out about the work of mine action in 2012.
 You will discover information on the number of mines we have cleared, the amount of land we have made safe and the education programs we run.